Combat-Related Special Compensation (CRSC)

 (4) 66% rounds up to a 70% combined disability.

 Note: Any questions relating to the payment of CRSC claims must be addressed to Defense Finance and Accounting Service (DFAS) who is the pay authority for CRSC.

-Special rules regarding chapter 61 Retirees : Disability Retirees (even those with less than twenty years of service) are eligible for CRSC but the rate of payment must be reduced by the difference between retired pay based upon disability and retired pay for years of service.
+Special rules regarding Chapter 61 Retirees : Disability Retirees (even those with less than twenty years of service) are eligible for CRSC but the rate of payment will be reduced by the difference between retired pay based upon disability and retired pay for years of service.